shabados/presenter/README.md

     * Ubuntu might have avahi-daemon pre-installed
     * Solus: install avahi-devel through software center

-There are two methods (*NB: Our documentation refers to the first method!*):
+There are three methods (*NB: Our documentation refers to the first method!*):

 (1) using `git clone`